zstar1003/FlashCut/README.md

     npm run dev
     ```

-The application will be available at *[http://localhost:3000](http://localhost:3000).*
+The application will be available at [http://localhost:3000](http://localhost:3000).

 ## Contributing

 **Note**: We're currently moving at an extremely fast pace with rapid development and breaking changes.
-While we appreciate the interests, it's recommended to wait until the project stabilizes before contributing to avoid conflicts and wasted effort.
+While we appreciate the interest, it's recommended to wait until the project stabilizes before contributing to avoid conflicts and wasted effort.

 ## Visit [CONTRIBUTING.md](.github/CONTRIBUTING.md)

 We welcome contributions!
 Please see our [Contributing Guide](.github/CONTRIBUTING.md) for detailed setup instructions and development guidelines.

-*Quick start for contributors:*
+**Quick start for contributors:**

 - Fork the repo and clone locally
 - Follow the setup instructions in CONTRIBUTING.md